 Good marketing automation starts with a goal in mind.
-By using branching logic in Workflows, you can further develop distinct nurturing experiences for your contacts based on their behaviors, as a means for acheiving the Workflow's main goal.
+By using branching logic in workflows, you can further develop distinct nurturing experiences for your contacts based on their behaviors, as a means for achieving the workflow's main goal.

-You should always enroll a list of segmented contacts in your workflows in order to target a specific cohort.
-Use branches to deliver targeted content based on user's behavior.
+You should always enroll a list of segmented contacts in your workflows in order to target a specific type of contact, and use branches to deliver targeted content based on contact's behavior.
 Avoid enrolling all contacts and using branch logic to do the segmentation.

-Let's consider the real world example of a workflow to convert marketing qualified leads (MQL) to sales qualified leads (SQL):
+Let's consider an example of using a workflow to convert marketing qualified leads (MQL) to sales qualified leads (SQL):

 - Use workflow steps to send nurturing emails to the MQLs